techlore/go-incognito/Scripts/Section 3/11_ Proxies _ VPNs.md

 this is extremely annoying.
 Fourth, some websites will block VPNs because of the large amount of people using the same IP address, Amazon is a big fan of this.
-The last downside to VPNs is they’re typically slower than proxies, which could be a problem for people looking to stream or download content.
+The last downside to VPNs is they’re typically slower than proxies, which could be a problem for people looking to stream or download content--although most VPNs nowadays are plety fast.

 Whether you go for a proxy or VPN, I will typically push you away from free services.
 It costs money to run them, so if you’re not paying with your cash, you’re